 2.0x higher if at least one professor made them excited about learning

 1.9x higher if professors cared about students as people

 1.8x higher if students worked on a project that took a semester or more to complete (Gallup)

 “Preparation for leadership does not come from books.
 Books sometimes give you an insight or an outline, but real preparation consists of hard work and wandering in the desert, much feedback, much forgiveness, and the yeast of failure” (Max DePree in Leadership Jazz).

 CFL Consulting — Helping students help organizations.
 Students work with peers, coaches, and subject matter experts on project teams to help clients develop their ideas.
 To start, students enroll in “boot camp.”
 To prepare, students enroll in LDRS 291: Becoming an Influential Leader and LDRS 292: The Trusted Adviser.
 One result of CFL Consulting is that employers invest in our alums.

 CFL Incubator — Helping students help themselves.
 Students work with a cohort of entrepreneurial students, coaches and advisors to test and develop their own ideas.
-To start, students enroll in “boot camp.”
-To better prepare, students enroll in LDRS 201: Introduction to Inspirational Leadership and LDRS 231: Leading the Start-Up Process.
-One result of CFL Incubator is that investors invest in our students.
+“Boot camps” and 3×3 competitions are a way to start; to be eligible for HEI, students must enroll in LDRS 231: Leading the Start-Up Process.
+We specialize in Customer Discovery, with with good results.